thoddnn/ComfyUI-MLX/README.md

 I started building these nodes because image generation from Flux models was taking too much time on my MacBook.
 After discovering DiffusionKit on X (Twitter), which showcased great performance for image generation on Apple Silicon, I decided to create a quick port of the library.

 The goal is to collaborate with other contributors to build a full suite of ComfyUI custom nodes optimized for Apple Silicon.
+Additionally, we aim to minimize the reliance on torch to take full advantage of future MLX improvements and further enhance performance.

-This will allow ComfyUI users on MacOS to perform faster image/video generation, upscaling, inpainting, and more.
+This will allow ComfyUI users on Mac with Apple Silicon to experience faster workflows.

+## Contributing

+Contributions are welcome!
+I'm open to best practices and suggestions and you’re encouraged to submit a Pull Request to improve the project. 🙏

 ## Future Plans

 - SDXL models support
 - Loading models from local file
-- Build more MLX based node for common workflows including Controlnet, IP adapter etc
+- Build more MLX based nodes for common workflows
-- Add support for more ML models and techniques
+- Add support for more sampler and scheduler
 - Add sampler and scheduler method

 ## License